 In either case the home gateway provides the control functions of ANC, such as device provision, application execution, and resource information collection.
 For example, to meet the management requirement from NMS, the resource information collector in home gateway should be able to discover the newly connected devices, identify each of them and set their configurations, collect the internal status of each device and other home network resources, and the traffic status of the home network.

 Figure 15 also shows the internal components of HGW and the reference points between entities when mapped to the NRM.
+The dotted box (HGW) represents the usual integration of AR, BH and NA in the deployment of e.g. DSL network.
 Note that the wireless device has a logical reference point R8 with ANC function in HGW, but the flow of control or management information may go through R1 and R5 physical links.

 Figure 15: Functional architecture for home network and mapping to NRM